-Stop at milepost 438, which has incredible views of the Natchez Trace Parkway Arches bridge.
-Soaring 155 feet over the valley, the design received the Presidential Award for Design Excellence when it was completed in 1995.
+Stop at milepost 438, which has incredible views of the Natchez Trace Parkway Arches bridge which soars 155 feet over the valley.
+The bridge’s design won a Presidential Award for Design Excellence after it’s completion in 1955.

 Tennessee may be the land of Jack Daniel, but he’s far from the only whiskey maker.
 The Tennessee Whiskey Trail honors these distillers throughout the state, including Leiper’s Fork Distillery, located around milepost 428.
 Opened in 2016, the distillery crafts small-batch Tennessee whiskey and offers tours of the facility and tastings.
 Sip on the Old Natchez Trace White Whiskey, named for the scenic byway.
 You can also catch an impromptu show at any of the “pickin’ corners” in town, where musicians can borrow instruments and just start playing.
 Leiper’s Fork Market and Serenite Maison are two favorites.

 Spend the night around milepost 416 at Forest Gully Farms, a working permaculture farm that has underground hobbit houses.
-Like their Tolkien-inspired counterparts in New Zealand, they feature round doors and are built into the earth, herbs growing atop them.
-The three huts are interconnected and must be rented together in advance.
+Like their Tolkien-inspired counterparts in New Zealand, they are built into the earth, feature round doors, and have herbs growing atop them.
+The three interconnected huts must be rented together in advance.
 All come equipped with cozy quilts and access to the small kitchen and nearby bathhouse.
 Guests can even explore trails from the property and pick their own produce.

 Pay your respects to one of America’s explorers at the Meriwether Lewis Monument at milepost 385.9.
-In 1809, after Lewis, Clark, and Sacagawea had navigated the West, he was passing through the South on his way to Washington, D.C.
-While staying with a local family, he was discovered mysteriously dead from two gunshot wounds.
-The site, including his gravesite, is now part of Shiloh National Military Park and is set alongside one of the original Natchez Trace footpaths.
+In 1809, after Lewis, Clark, and Sacagawea navigated the West, he passed through the South on his way to Washington, D.C.
+While staying with a local family, he mysteriously died from two gunshot wounds.
+The site, including his gravesite, is now part of Shiloh National Military Park.
+It is set next to one of the original Natchez Trace footpaths.

 While the Elephant Sanctuary in Tennessee isn’t open to the public, they do have a Discovery Center, which educates visitors on their mission and history.
 Detour from milepost 391 to learn about the gentle giants.

 The trace cuts off the northwest corner of the state around milepost 341, entering Alabama.
-This region along the Tennessee River is known for the recording studios with the “Muscle Shoals Sound” that attracted artists like Aretha Franklin, the Rolling Stones and Percy Sledge.
-They’re now restored and open for tours.
+This region along the Tennessee River is known for its “Muscle Shoals Sound” recording studios which have attracted artists like Aretha Franklin, the Rolling Stones and Percy Sledge.
+You can tour these studios, which have now been restored.
 Music fans can also spend the night at the GunRunner Hotel, a boutique hotel with rooms inspired by the famous acts.

 Back on the parkway is the Wichahpi Commemorative Stone Wall, also called Teh-la-nay’s Wall.
-The winding path was created by hand by the late Tom Hendrix in honor of his Native American ancestors who were removed from this region on the Trail of Tears.
+The late Tom Hendrix created the winding path by hand to honor his Native American ancestors removed from this region on the Trail of Tears.